 2. Planting a garden

-The key to careful living, and living well was a well-tended garden, Pioneers studied European and even Native American methods for the utmost output.
+The key to successful pioneer living, and living well was often a well-tended garden; pioneers studied European and even Native American methods to ensure a bountiful and reliable output.

 3. Milking your own cows

-The Pioneers raised many breeds of cattle.
+The pioneers raised many breeds of cattle.
 The males could be worked with plows and used to pull wagons if necessary, and the cows could be used for milk, cream, or meat.
-Actually, Pioneers drank little milk due to no pasteurization, storage, and weather, so most of the cream was used for butter.
+Actually, pioneers drank little milk due to lack of pasteurization, generally poor storage, and weather, so most of the cream was used for butter.

 4. Tending your own chickens

-Chickens are cheap to feed and keep, and a fast resource of valuable protein and meat.
-Optimizing your egg output by care and feeding would help the pioneers in daily food output and using their bedding and waste helped keep the gardens fresh with compost.
+Chickens are cheap to feed and keep, require far less room than larger livestock, and are a fast resource of valuable protein and meat.
+Optimizing egg output through care and feeding would help the pioneers in daily food output and using their bedding and waste helped keep the gardens fresh with compost.
 Older hens not producing can be used for the cookpot.

 5. Make your own drinks